Samyukt Kisan Morcha: Coordination Committee and Leaders

 Samyukta Kisan Morcha represents the farmers' union in talks with the government, issues statements on behalf of all the unions, and coordinates the strategy and tactics between the disparate groups.
 SKM has a seven-member coordination committee which coordinates the work of the 'Morcha', engages in outreach with other farmers' unions, decides and coordinates media policy, briefs the media, addresses press conferences, issues statements, decides on strategy and tactics of the movement, responds to government letters and actions.

 The Seven Member Committee includes Jagjit Singh Dallewal (President BKU-Sidhupur), Dr. Darshan Pal (President Krantikari Kisan Union), Atul Kumar Anjan (National general secretary of All India Kisan Sabha), Hannan Mollah (National general secretary of All India Kisan Sabha (36 Canning Lane)); Balbir Singh Rajewal (president BKU-Rajewal), Ashok Dhawale (National President of All India Kisan Sabha), Yogendra Yadav (President and founder of Swaraj India), Gurnam Singh Chaduni, Shiv Kumar Kakka.

 Legal Advisers

 The lawyers advising the movement in its negotiations with the Government, and Supreme court on issues of law include Colin Gonsalves, Dushyant Dave, Prashant Bhushan and H S Phoolka.

 Supporters

 Samyukta Kisan Morcha has relationships with over 500 national farm and workers' unions with which it coordinates its action.
 Protests echoing the demands of the SKM, and in coordination with its actions and programs have taken place in large number of states including Maharashtra, Rajasthan, Gujarat, Karnataka, Andhra Pradesh, Telangana, Tamil Nadu, Kerala, Assam, and Manipur.
-In addition, increasing number of trade union organizations have extented their support to program and actions of the SKM.
+In addition, increasing number of trade union organizations have extended their support to program and actions of the SKM.